obokhove/wetropolis20162020/README.md

 30           70           50           10 uit de kansverdeling.
 Dus dat ligt aardig in de buurt" I have added the outcome of Galton board after 10x16 trials with the steel balls, I obtained the following:
 28           79           44           9  histogram of outcomes
-30           70           50           10 outcomes for actual distribtion.
+30           70           50           10 outcomes for the actual distribution.
 So the two are fairly close.

 - 4 drawings/excel files of 2016 base plates (Email 07-07-2016 Wout) all dated with "20160707" in the file name